This entry is trivia, which is cool and all, but not a trope. On a work, it goes on the Trivia tab.

-Nichijou sold very poorly in its native country, but was well-received by critics and got a warm, loving fanbase when it hit America and Europe, even in spite of it not having an official release there (due to the closure of Bandai Entertainment).
+Nichijou sold very poorly in Japan (it is Kyoto Animation's lowest selling anime), but received great reviews from critics and got a warm, loving fanbase when it hit America and Europe, even in spite of it not having an official release there (due to the closure of Bandai Entertainment).

-Treasure Planet is another fondly remembered film; fans enjoy its dazzling visuals, it tackling tough themes like Parental Abandonment, and the very well-done relationship between Jim and Silver.
-It had mostly positive reviews from critics, yet it failed to turn a profit at the box office, and merchandise is scarce.
+Treasure Planet is another film that had mostly positive reviews from critics, yet it became a major flop at the box office, and merchandise is scarce.
 Since its release in 2002, however, it has been partially Vindicated by Cable.